About the Program:

 Mason Peer Coaches benefit by:

-- Increasing the likelihood of completing an undergraduate degree
+- Increasing their likelihood of completing an undergraduate degree.

 Mason Peer Coaches Contribute to Student Learning by: